Cornus canadensis: Taxonomy

 While distinctive as a species itself, the generic placement of these plants has differed in various botanical treatments.
 When the genus Cornus is taken broadly, as done here, this species is Cornus canadensis, and is included in the subgenus Arctocrania.
 However, if Cornus is treated in a narrower sense, excluding this species, it can instead be classified as Chamaepericlymenum canadense or as Cornella canadensis.

 Where C. canadensis, a forest species, and Cornus suecica, a bog species, grow near each other in their overlapping ranges in Alaska, Labrador, and Greenland, they can hybridize by cross-pollination, producing plants with intermediate characteristics.

 Distribution and habitat

 Its native distribution includes Japan, North Korea, northeastern China (Jilin Province), the Russian Far East, the northern United States, Colorado, New Mexico, Canada and Greenland.

 Cornus canadensis is a mesophytic species that needs cool, moist soils.
 It inhabits montane and boreal coniferous forests, where it is found growing along the margins of moist woods, on old tree stumps, in mossy areas, and among other open and moist habitats.

 Ecology

 Birds are the main dispersal agents of the seeds, feeding on the fruit during their fall migration.
 In Alaska, bunchberry is an important forage plant for mule deer, black-tailed deer and moose, which eat it throughout the growing season.
+In addition to pollinating species, C. canadensis is a host of numerous leaf-mining insects and a gall-forming midge.